daltskin/SmartThingsNet/docs/RulesApi.md

 <a name="deleterule"></a>
 # **DeleteRule**
-> Rule DeleteRule (string authorization, string ruleId, string locationId)
+> Rule DeleteRule (string ruleId, string locationId)

 Delete a rule